rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudblockstorage-cli.rst

 focused on Cloud Block Storage.

-In working with Cloud Block Storage, you may find that you need to use nova for some functions and cinder for others.
+In working with Cloud Block Storage, you might find that you need to use nova for some functions and cinder for others.
 You should install them both.
 You can see an example of using nova and cinder together at :kc-article:`Configuring OpenStack Block Storage <configuring-openstack-block-storage>`